 Following this method requires that you have a starter already.
 If you do not, you have options:

 You can start one from scratch, which will take about a month to arrive at something that will leaven a loaf of bread (and maybe another month before it’s really rocking).
 I’ll have a new version of my “quarantinystarter” recipe here soon, but I want to re-write it from the ground up.
 In the meantime, the original one I detailed for the Cook’s Illustrated website is right here, and it should remain in front of the paywall for awhile.
 (One thing I’d now recommend that I didn’t back then: Use rye flour if you can get it—along with high protein AP or bread flour—since I now think rye in particular is the magic fairy dust needed to jumpstart activity.)

 You can get one from a friend.

-Or you can get one from your friend Andrew by sending me $5 via Venmo (@Andrew-Janjigian) along with your mailing address.
+Or you can get one from your friend Andrew by ordering one here for $5.
 As instructive as it is to create a starter from scratch—doing so can definitely teach you all sorts of breadbaking-useful lessons, not least of which is patience—there’s no shame at all in starting in the middle with an already established one.
 I have a pile of dried starter ready to mail out now, and I’m drying more this week.
 (If you do want one, please email me directly rather than commenting below, so I can easily keep track of orders.)
 The dried, powdered starter will come with instructions for reviving it, after which you can use the recipe below.